 TechZerg is reader supported.
 When you purchase through links on our site, we may earn a commission.

 Many top-rated smart TVs come equipped with a camera and microphone that simplify the process of making video calls to loved ones.
 Additionally, the microphone often enables voice recognition, providing users with the ability to control the device using voice commands.
 Certain smart TVs also include built-in speakers that allow for music enjoyment.
+The options to turn off each of these features can be found in the settings menu.

 As device connectivity continues to become increasingly important, newer devices have become compatible with smartphones, enabling users to synchronize device data across multiple platforms.